See http://www.nps.gov/glac/ for

 is spread out with no climbs.
 There is a trail branch to

-there due to bears (I actually saw the "bear" dogs patrolling
+there in 2005 due to bears (I actually saw the "bear dogs"

-the area as I headed up).
-From the branch, the trail starts
+patrolling the area as I headed up).
+If the lake is open, do

-Continue up, passed the Cut Bank Pass branch and you reach the
+the Cut Bank Pass junction, and at the turn you've reached the

 views of mountains deeper in the park.
 Steal your nerves as

-the trail then turns the corner and narrows and you have
+the trail then gets nasty as it narrows and you have mountain

-mountain to the left and steep drop off to the right.
-Take
+to the left and steep drop off to the right - at times the

-your time and watch your step.
-After about a mile, the trail
+like).
+Take your time and watch your step.
+After about a

-(while you continue to have nice long views deeper into the
+on Oldman Lake (while you continue to have nice long views

 around Flinsch Peak and after a little over a mile reaches

-half a mile and then a left to take the water shuttle across
+hooking a right and then a left (total of a mile) to take the

 Trail Length + Elevation: